santanunath/docker-node-react-mysql-fullstack-app/README.md

 password: `MYSQL_ROOT_PASSWORD`

 Step6:
-> To start interacting with the application, open
+> To start interacting with the application, open in a browser
 `http://localhost:80/`
-in a browser.
 Note: Nginx server is running @port80.

 Check out the step by step explained guide [here](https://www.webscale.com/engineering-education/build-and-dockerize-a-full-stack-react-app-with-nodejs-and-nginx/)